 - Shipping Your Belongings to New Zealand

-New Zealand will continue to be strict and the rules can change quickly, so before you make any plans, updates can be found on the New Zealand Immigration COVID-19 page or the New Zealand Unite Against COVID-19 website.
+New Zealand will continue to be strict if required and the rules can change quickly, so before you make any plans, and until you actually travel, updates can be found on the New Zealand Immigration Covid-19 page or the New Zealand Unite Against Covid-19 website.

 Immigration to New Zealand from the UK

-Below we will look at some of the options available for Visas and Immigration to New Zealand, but please be advised that some of them may be currently suspended.
-Before you go ahead and plan any application process, check the latest information with New Zealand Immigration for updates.
+Below we will look at some of the options available for Visas and Immigration to New Zealand, but please keep yourself updated before you go ahead and plan any application process by checking the latest information with New Zealand Immigration for updates.